 "train AI systems on the full range of tasks or any task a human can complete with a computer, therefore allowing generally intelligent agents to experience a wide repertoire of tasks so they can develop world knowledge and problem solving strategies that can be efficiently reused in a new task."

 It's another attempt in the current trend of pushing the boundaries of general AI as advancements in this field are going to have a much wider impact on society and industry as whole, contrary to the scope of the narrow AI which keeps itself busy with a specific kind of tasks.

-That is what Watson is also lately set to do with Project Intu, which has the aim of:
+That is what Watson is also lately set to do with Project Intu,

 "transforming the transaction that takes place between the human operator and the machine, be it a device, robot, or anything else capable of carrying an intelligent software agent, into a state of conversation or deeper interaction",

 or in short, behave like a human.
 But, again, in order to do that, the AI should be able to act in general, learn by itself and be able to shift knowledge gained from one experience to the next.

 The next step would be for general AI to acquire common sense, but in order to do that it first needs the ability to predict and that's only going to happen under the state of unsupervised learning and not under the currently employed supervised learning that uses humans to annotate the data that machines work with.
 It's something that Yann LeCun and his team at Facebook work on with their video prediction software.

 Of course another use case would be that of training it for warfare, as Gym would face no issues in getting swiftly acquainted with a flight simulator's controls, as outlined in Achieving Autonomous AI Is Closer Than We Think, where AIs fly side by side to human pilots.